Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/silver_data_azure.md

 Silver processing represents the 'Bronze to Silver' layer transformations.
 It accepts raw data of various formats (e.g. CSV, Parquet, JSON, Delta) as an input and converts it into a more structured Delta format.

+The transformation from Bronze to Silver is crucial for filtering out the noise from raw data.
+It ensures that analysts and data scientists work with a consistent, clean, and dependable dataset that can be trusted for downstream analytics.

+As data moves to the Silver layer, it undergoes a series of transformations:

+* **Conformance**: At this stage, inconsistencies in data representation are ironed out.
+For instance, disparate date formats, value representations, or units from different data sources are standardized to a common format.
+* **Cleansing**: Data errors, such as outliers, missing values, or duplicates, are identified and rectified.
+This ensures that downstream analytics are based on clean and reliable data.
+* **Enrichment**: Data from various sources might be combined or enriched with additional information to provide a more holistic dataset.
+* **Structuring**: While the Bronze layer often holds semi-structured or unstructured data, the Silver layer typically structures this data into a more query-friendly format, enabling efficient data analysis.
+* **Data Quality Checks**: This stage ensures that the data conforms to predefined quality standards, making sure it's reliable and accurate.

 Azure Data Lake Storage (ADLS Gen2) has been chosen as both the source and destination system for our data processing.

 ## Pipeline overview